 4.2 Theme Two: Sustainability Implementation

-Question b: Do we have an opportunity to achieve a brighter future through urban regeneration of the built environment using sustainable measures?
+4.2.1 Question B: Do we have an opportunity to achieve a brighter future through urban regeneration of the built environment using sustainable measures?
 If yes, which one(s) have you used?

 Most of the participants answered 'yes' to this based on the present level of development and their experience in sustainability implementation.
 Looking at statements from researchers like Daramola (2010), Jiboye, (2011) and Olaunjoye (2005), all have asserted that sustainability development/urbanism and its principles is the way forward for planning and managing urban spaces within developing countries.
 Participant 1 clearly stated that